fatiando/website/index.rst

 ===============

-To use Fatiando tools, we recommend using the `Anaconda Python distribution <https://www.anaconda.com/products/individual>`__ to ensure you have all dependencies installed.
-We recommend `Software Carpentry instructions <https://carpentries.github.io/workshop-template/#python>`__ for Anaconda installation.
+In order to start using the Fatiando tools you need to install a Python distribution.
+We recommend the `Anaconda Python distribution <https://www.anaconda.com/products/individual>`__.
+You can find detailed instructions on how to install it on any operating system in the `Software Carpentry setup instructions <https://carpentries.github.io/workshop-template/#python>`__.

 So, you can install all the latest Fatiando tools with a single command: